Transparency in Coverage

 Dallas, TX 75266-0603

 If you have any questions, you can also contact us at the Customer Service number listed on your ID card.
 After you receive services, you have until the end of the following calendar year to submit a claim.
-In other words, you have until December 31, 2023, to submit a claim for services received during 2022.
-Or if you purchased your plan in 2023, you have until December 31, 2024, to submit claims received this year.
+In other words, you have until December 31, 2024, to submit a claim for services received during 2023.
+Or if you purchased your plan in 2024, you have until December 31, 2025, to submit claims for services received in 2024.

 When submitting a claim, it's important to include a copy of the original bill issued by your health care provider.
 Be sure to make copies for your records as documents sent in with your claim cannot be returned to you.
 Basic information to have handy when preparing a claim form includes: